 In addition to her book, Making Friends with Death, Judy continues to write and has contributed many articles for both magazines and anthologies.
 Her articles have appeared in The Lion’s Roar, Tricycle, O Magazine, Buddhadharma, and The Naropa Journal of Contemplative Psychotherapy.

 In collaboration with Authentic Asia, Judy serves as lecturer on pilgrimages to Asian countries, such as Tibet, India, and Bhutan.

 Currently, Judy lives in Boulder, Colorado with her husband Chuck, the president of Naropa University, and her dog, Loki.
-Happily, her daughter Jessica, her daughter Deborah and her husband Frazier, and her grandchildren — Niamaya, Neruda, and Kaizer— live nearby.
+Happily, her daughter Jessica, her daughter Deborah and husband Frazier, and her grandchildren — Niamaya, Neruda, Kaizer, and Tilly — live nearby.